Functional Medicine and Thyroid Issues

 20 million Americans are diagnosed with some form of thyroid disease each year.
 With these alarming rates of thyroid diagnosis it’s clear that millions of people are being mismanaged in their thyroid care every year and many are misdiagnosed as having thyroid disease when it is truly a much deeper issue.
 The functional medicine approach to treatment looks for the underlying imbalances and root cause to find what systems are out of balance then treats the cause rather than masking the symptoms with thyroid medication.

-The thyroid has many functions, but primarily it secretes hormones that are responsible for metabolism, body temperature, cholesterol levels, breathing and heart rate to name a few.
-Two of the most common thyroid disorders are hypothyroidism and hyperthyroidism.
+The thyroid, a small, butterfly shaped gland located low on the front neck, has many functions, but primarily secretes hormones that are responsible for metabolism, body temperature, cholesterol levels, breathing and heart rate to name a few.
+Two of the most common thyroid diagnosis are hypothyroidism and hyperthyroidism.

 Hypothyroid is the term used to describe an underactive thyroid, meaning it does not properly generate hormones (primarily T3 and T4) or release thyroid hormones into the body.
 It is estimated that about 4.6 percent of the United States population ages 12 and older struggle with hypothyroidism.

 - Weight gain or increased difficulty losing weight

 - Hair loss

 - Cold intolerance (you can’t tolerate cold temperatures like those around you)

 In contrast to hypothyroid, hyperthyroid is the term used to describe an overactive thyroid, meaning you are producing too many thyroid hormones.
 Approximately 1.2 percent of people in the United States have hyperthyroidism and women are 2 to 10 times more likely to experience hyperthyroid than men.